 Some participants may wish to discuss outcomes after the meeting.
 Ensure time is allocated for participants to debrief after the event.

-Attendance should be restricted to the ten employees with disability and the ten senior managers, plus the person convening/chairing the meeting.
+Attendance should be restricted to the ten employees with disability and the ten managers, plus the person convening/chairing the meeting.
 No observers should be allowed.